Strider64/trivia-game-01-15-2020/README.md

+# trivia-game-02-07-2020

+Improved gameplay, added scoring, checking for end-of-game and made the game responsive for the iPhone and other smartphone devices.
+I also added another category calle Photography as my website is a photograpy website.
+I am in the process of adding a maintence page that I can enter new questions and ansers along with editing them as well.

 # trivia-game-01-17-2020
 Trivia Game written in Javascript, Ajax, JSON and PHP using Smarty Template System.
 After taking about a 3 year hiatus from programming the coding bug has bitten me.